 However when I dug around on Google images myself I realised that the metadata on most of our images is pretty poor and this makes it hard to search and find unless you know exactly what you are looking for.

 Therefore I have cleaned up the image descriptions (title and alt text tags), which should result in smoother searching.
 I'll go through the rest of the site in the coming weeks as well

 For the 09_02 release we will probably look to update the icons library with some new images.
-Let us know via the forum if there are icons you want to see
+Let us know via email if there are icons you want to see.

 There are several technology trends that push the development and adoption of distributed systems.
 Probably most discussed are "Service Oriented Architecture (SOA)" and "Software as a Service (SaaS)".